rbrown146/Gov_Election_Analytics/index.md

 **Trump CI:** (59,564,256 - 59,858,909)

-And here are the[actual results](https://www.270towin.com/2016_Election/)
+And here are the [actual results](https://www.270towin.com/2016_Election/)

 **Electoral College Vote:** Clinton 227, Trump 304

 **National Popular Vote (Two Party Vote):** Clinton 51.11%, Trump 48.89%

-In the model Trump wins NH by 2.34% and Clinton wins PA by 5.23%.
+Here, too, the model correctly predicts that Clinton wins the popular vote and loses the electoral college.
+Additionally, the few states that the model incorrectly predicts aren't too far off from actuality: in the model Trump wins NH by 2.34% and Clinton wins PA by 5.23%.
 Trump wins Michigan by 1.82% and Clinton wins Minnesota by 9.00%.

-[State results](https://en.wikipedia.org/wiki/2016_United_States_presidential_election) vary, in some cases greatly, from the values indicated by the model.
-Trump won Michigan by 0.23% and Pennsylvania by 0.72% while Clinton won New Hampshire by 0.37% and Minnesota by 1.52%
+[State results](https://en.wikipedia.org/wiki/2016_United_States_presidential_election) show that Trump won Michigan by 0.23% and Pennsylvania by 0.72% while Clinton won New Hampshire by 0.37% and Minnesota by 1.52%.
+The model's prediction for Minnesota seems off, but it does a good job predicting the other states.

+####

+Narrow CI, conservative on Rust Belt

 Liked my findings?
 Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/tree/gh-pages/Final)